termehs/multigraphr/README.md

 #> [3,]    0    2    0
 ```

-The degree seuence of the multigraph has double counted diagonals (stubs
+The degree sequence of the multigraph has double counted diagonals
-for loops) and is given by
+(stubs for loops) and is given by

 ``` r
 D <- get_degree_seq(adj = A, type = 'graph')
 D
 #> [1] 2 3 7
 ```

+so that number of edges in the multigraph is 6.

 The RSM model given observed degree sequence shows there are 7 possible
 multigraphs given this fixed degree sequence, as represented by their